Tuning max_insert_block_size for High Throughput

 GROUP BY table

-ORDER BY avg_rows_per_part DESC;
+ORDER BY avg_rows_per_part ASC;

 <clickhouse>